 This film pays homage to the original Halloween (1978) For example: Jamie is teased by the kids at school like Tommy was in the original.
 Michael eats a dog, Rachel's female friend is the daughter of the sheriff.
 When Michael chases after Jamie she screams "somebody help me".
 Jamie kills her foster mother the same way Michael killed his sister in the beginning of the original.

-Near the end of the film, Michael Myers is gunned down by a firing squad of State police officers; lead by Sheriff Meeker (Beau Starr).
-His weapon of choice is a military/law enforcment combat shotgun.
+at around 1h 21 mins) Near the end of the film, Michael Myers is gunned down by a firing squad of State police officers; lead by Sheriff Meeker (Beau Starr).
+His weapon of choice is a military/law enforcement combat shotgun.
 The SPAS-12 (Special Purpose Automatic Shotgun) is a semi-automatic shotgun that fires12 gauge; 2 3/4inch shells.
-It is the same type of shotgun, The Terminator (Arnold Schwartzenegger) used during the massacre at the police station in the original Terminator movie.
+It is the same type of shotgun, The Terminator (Arnold Schwarzenegger) used during the massacre at the police station in the original Terminator movie.